duniatri/codes/_posts/2020-11-22-famously-unfriendly.md

 I'm not sure which one that was made me finally able to generate the PDF file.
 I did all.
 Hahaha...

 Well, that's all for this post!
-I hope it will be useful for someone, and at least it will be useful for me. hehe
+I hope it will be useful for someone, and at least it will be useful for me. hehe next post will be about what I use in tidy-ing the data that I use in the PDF file.

 see ya later!